Analytic solution to the dynamical friction acting on circularly moving perturbers: Background

 \section{Background}

 The gravitational force field of a massive object (perturber) moving in a discrete or continuous medium induces a density fluctuation (wake) in that medium.
 Dynamical friction (DF) is the gravitational force exerted on the perturber as a result of the induced density field.
-The pioneering study of \cite{chandrasekhar:1943} considered a perturber linearly moving in a collisionless medium, whereas \cite{dokuchaev:1964,ruderman/spiegel:1971,rephaeli/salpeter:1980,just/kegel:1990,ostriker:1999} focused on a gaseous medium.
-Refs.~\cite{barausse:2007} and \cite{namouni:2010} extended these analytical results to linear relativistic motion and constant linear acceleration, respectively.
-Other studies include, e.g., DF in fuzzy dark matter backgrounds \cite{hui/etal:2016,lancaster/etal:2020} or superfluids \cite{berezhiani/eal:2019}.
+The pioneering study of \cite{chandrasekhar:1943} considered a perturber linearly moving in a collisionless medium, whereas \cite{bondi/hoyle:1944,dokuchaev:1964,ruderman/spiegel:1971,rephaeli/salpeter:1980,just/kegel:1990,ostriker:1999} focused on a gaseous medium. \cite{barausse:2007} and \cite{namouni:2010} extended these analytical results to linear relativistic motion and constant linear acceleration, respectively.
+Other studies include, e.g., DF in fuzzy dark matter backgrounds \citep{hui/etal:2016,lancaster/etal:2020,annulli/etal:2020} or superfluids \citep{berezhiani/eal:2019}.

 For a perturber in a linear motion at all times (steady state at any time) in a gaseous medium, DF is absent for Mach numbers $\mach<1$, while it exhibits a logarithmic divergence for $\mach>1$ as in Chandrasekhar's formula for a collisionless medium.
-For the finite time perturbation turned on at some initial time $t=0$, DF scales like $\mach^3$ for subsonic motions and still features a Coulomb logarithm for $\mach>1$ \cite{just/kegel:1990,ostriker:1999}.
-Furthermore, the result of an infinite time perturbation in linear motion is never achieved.
+For the finite time perturbation turned on at some initial time $t=0$, DF scales like $\mach^3$ for subsonic motions and still features a Coulomb logarithm for $\mach>1$ \citep{just/kegel:1990,ostriker:1999}.
+Furthermore, linear steady-state motion is never achieved.

-No analytical solution thus far has been derived for a perturber in circular motion, in spite of its potentially wide astrophysical implications.
+Frictional effects have been investigated in the case of a perturber circularly moving in a collisionless stellar system \citep[see, e.g.,][]{tremaine/weinberg:1984,kaur/sridhar:2018,banik/vandenbosch:2021}.
+However, these authors did not consider the radial force on the perturber.
+Furthermore, no analytical solution has been derived thus far in the gaseous case, in spite of its potentially wide astrophysical implications.
 A numerical investigation of DF for a circular motion in a gaseous medium is performed by \cite{sanchez/brandenburg:2001,kim/etal:2007,kim/etal:2008}.
-Ostriker’s formula \cite{ostriker:1999} for linear motion is found to furnish a reasonable estimate of the tangential DF (drag) provided that the outer cutoff radius in the Coulomb logarithm is set to the orbital diameter.
+Ostriker’s formula \citep{ostriker:1999} for linear motion is found to furnish a reasonable estimate of the tangential DF (drag) provided that the outer cutoff radius in the Coulomb logarithm is set to the orbital diameter.
 However, a small region around the perturber had to be excised in the supersonic case to regularize a small-scale divergence.
 This suggested that the circular DF also features a Coulomb logarithm.